SidharthPrak/deep-learning-final-project/README.md

 Steps to execute the existing text emotion recoognition model:
 1. download the glove file given in the link below and place in the same folder.
    The link to the Golve file: https://drive.google.com/file/d/1yaG1D-kYMEDzmz0HnK6Wyt6nqWicMPJu/view?usp=sharing
 2.  run the audio2text.py file.
 It will take a few seconds to initialize.
-Once it is initialized it will record the speecha nd convert to text and also predict the emotion of the text       generated.
+Once it is initialized it will record the speech and convert to text and also predict the emotion of the text       generated.

 Libraries requeired:
 1. keras